snapmagictest/SnapMagic/README.md

 - **Tokens are never logged or persisted** anywhere
 - **All sensitive data is handled securely** during the deployment process
 - **No credentials are stored in the repository** or AWS resources
+- **IAM roles follow least privilege principle**
+- **API endpoints are secured with proper CORS configuration**

+## 🎨 AI Capabilities

+### Image Transformation Examples
+- "Transform my picture into me sitting on a beach sipping a cold beverage"
+- "Make me look like a superhero flying over the city"
+- "Put me in a professional AWS re:Invent presentation setting"
+- "Transform me into a character from a sci-fi movie"

+### Video Generation Examples
+- "Create a video of me flying through the clouds"
+- "Generate a video where I'm presenting at AWS Summit"
+- "Make a video of me surfing on digital waves"
+- "Create a time-lapse video of me coding"

 ## 🤝 Contributing